PouletEnSlip/Calculator/README.md

 # Calculator
-Simple calculator HMI build in C++ with QT.
+Simple calculator HMI built in C++ with QT.

 Made by **PouletEnSlip** © 2022 - All Rights Reserved